Big Five Personality Traits model: What does it mean for millennials

 Big Five Personality Traits background

 The big five personality traits or Five Factor Model (FFM) was conceived in the late 50s and organizations started using it in the 90s (John M. Digman) to assess candidates.
-The application of the big five personality traits was an attempt to analyze the employee profile and bring clarity.
+The application of the big five personality traits was an attempt to analyze the employee profile and bring clarity to personality traits and behaviors that were relevant to job performance.

 What are the Big Five Personality Traits